koolge/Lacp/README.md

 chmod +x bond.sh

-Once it is done, you can use the script :
-./bond.sh  -i bond0 eth2 eth3
+Once it is done, you can use the script : sudo ./bond.sh  -i bond0 eth2 eth3

 Argument used on the script :
 - i : Bond Name